 A note on the word queer: I use queer as an umbrella-term for the LGBPTQIAA2+ community, since it is the most inclusive umbrella term for this community.
 I am aware that, since it is a reclaimed slur, queer can be a hard word for some people within the LGBPTQIAA2+ community; however, I would note that the vast majority of the words we have to identify ourselves (lesbian, gay, homosexual, same-gender attracted, queer, transgender, etc.) have at some time been used against us.
 Generations before mine in the queer community worked very hard to reclaim queer, and many of those currently pushing against queer as an umbrella term for our community are those who want a narrower definition of who is included in the community.

-QueerHymns.org is run by Sylvia Hook.
-I (Sylvia) created this resource as part of my undergraduate Honours Senior Research Project at the University of Waterloo, Waterloo, Ontario, Canada, studying under Dr. Kenneth Hull.
+QueerHymns.org is run by Cedar Klassen.
+Cedar created this resource as part of their undergraduate Honours Senior Research Project at the University of Waterloo, Waterloo, Ontario, Canada, studying under Dr. Kenneth Hull.

-In addition to creating this resource, I wrote a 3-page conference paper for a general audience, and am currently revising my undergrad thesis (“Fabulous Hymns and Where to Find Them: Cataloguing Queer Hymnody”, c.
+In addition to creating this resource, Cedar wrote a 3-page conference paper for a general audience.
+They are planning to revise their thesis (“Fabulous Hymns and Where to Find Them: Cataloguing Queer Hymnody”, c.
 20 pages, aimed at hymnologists) to submit it for publication.

-I am a queer Mennonite, church nerd, graphic designer, and year-round cyclist.
-When I’m not too busy with work and church business, I like to work with food (growing, preparing, and eating), play board games, hang out with friends, and spend time with my family and my spouse.
+Cedar is a queer Mennonite, church nerd, graphic designer, and year-round cyclist.
+When they’re not too busy with work and church business, they like to work with food (growing, preparing, and eating), play board games, hang out with friends, and spend time with their family and their spouse.